eddie-energy/architecture/arc42/index.md

 1. [Introduction and goals](./introduction-and-goals/introduction-and-goals.md).
 Includes the background, business goals, essential requirements and roles.
 1. [Architectural Constraints](./architectural-constraints/architectural-constraints.md).
 Includes the political and business constraints.
 1. [Context & Scope](./system-scope-and-context/system-scope-and-context.md).
 Includes the business scope, technical scope and prerequisites.
 1. [EDDIE Framework](/eddie_framework/eddie_framework).
-Providing core functionality of EDDIE
+Provides core functionality of the system.
 1. [AIIDA](/aiida/aiida).
-Enabling in-house data access
+Enables in-house data access.
 1. [Marketplace](/marketplace/marketplace).
-Discover datasets and services based on EDDIE
+Provides discovery of datasets and services of the system.
+1. [Deployment View](/deployment-view/deployment-view.md).
+Maps the building blocks of the system.
 1. [Crosscutting Concepts](./crosscutting-concepts/crosscutting-concepts.md).
 Includes information about important concepts used in the system.
 1. [Architectural Decisions](./architectural-decisions/architectural-decisions.md).
 Includes architectural decisions that affect the system.
 1. [Quality Requirements](./quality-requirements/quality-requirements.md).
 Includes requirements that need to be satisfied by the system.